itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

 Sometimes the program won't contain direct `malloc` calls.
 In such cases, we can use `printf, scanf` and others, which uses `malloc` internally. \
 Upon debugging, we usually won't like this functionality of `printf`.
 We can disable it via `setbuf(stdout, NULL)`.

+### Tcache Safe Linking

+Corruption of the `next` pointer is very valuable, and can easily yield arbitrary write primitive.
+The introduced mitigation mangles the `next` pointer, by XORing it with a random value within freed chunks. \
+In addition to mangling `next` ptrs of freed chunks, demangled pointers least-significant nibble is **enforced** to be `0x0`. \
+Interestingly, the random value used by `PROTECT_PTR, REVEAL_PTR` is a shift of the position of the pointer - meaning `&ptr >> 12` (the first 3 nibbles are offset to a page, hence aren't affected by ASLR.
+We do want the result to be randomized, tho). \
+This also means that due to ASLR, every time the program runs, the random key would be altered!

+Within `malloc` implementation, `tcache_get` uses `REVEAL_PTR` as it needs to decrypt `e->next` and return its value. \
+Interesntingly, in order to resolve bins heads, inside the `tcache_perthread_struct` there are only **demangled pointers**. \
+Within `free`, `tcache_put` mangles the `next` pointer via `PROTECT_PTR`.

+#### Bypass Technique

+Recall `PROTECT_PTR` is a reversible operation.
+We need 2 values - `pos` and `ptr`. \
+However, `REVEAL_PTR` is fully reversible from obfuscated pointer alone, as it uses `pos == &ptr`.
+Since all of this occurs within the heap, it is likely that `ptr >> 12` is roughly equivalent to `pos` itself (incase the `ptr` resides within the first page of the heap, it equals).
+This means that `REVEAL_PTR` is usually reversible from the mangled value, alone. \
+This means we can take a mangled value, and get back a valid heap pointer.
+Notice that the reason behind this, is because we assume the region where the pointer exists is identical to the pointed address region (because `next` ptr resides within a chunk on the heap, and points to another chunk on the heap).
+This trick wouldn't work, in case the pointer wouldv'e been stored in a different memory region than the pointed object.

+Getting back to `PROTECT_PTR`, since we can actually retrieve `pos` out of a mangled pointer, this IS a reversible operation.
+This means that upon retrieving a mangled pointer value (any within the heap), we gain the primitive of forging a mangled pointer out of a valid pointer we own (re-mangle things before overwriting `next` ptrs).

+TL;DR - in case we have heap leak primitive, we can easily defeat this mitigation.

 ## Challenge 1

 I've set `pwndbg` environment for all challenges from now on.
 Its heap commands documentation can be found [here][pwndbg-docs].